On movies

 12 Monkeys (1995)

 12 Monkeys is directed by Terry Gilliam, best known for his work with Monty Python.
-It’s an adaptation of the 1962 French short film La Jetée (directed by Chris Marker), a haunting piece composed entirely of still photographs.
+It’s an adaptation of the 1962 French short film La Jetée (directed by Chris Marker), a haunting piece composed entirely of still photographs (check it on YouTube).

 Whenever I’m asked about my favorite time-travel movie, 12 Monkeys is always my answer.
 Gilliam is a master at making us feel the paranoia that consumes his characters.
 His framing and visual style often evoke discomfort and disorientation.
 Don’t believe me?
-Watch Brazil, another one of his sublime works.
+Also watch Brazil, another one of his sublime works.

-What makes 12 Monkeys so compelling to me, and why I have watched it countless times, is how it strips time travel of its usual glamor.
+What makes 12 Monkeys so compelling to me, and why I have watched it countless times, is how it strips time-travel of its usual glamor and hopefulness.
 Instead, it presents a bleak, chaotic reality where time travel feels more like a punishment: ugly, confusing, and deeply unsettling.
 Brad Pitt gets most of the spotlight for his Oscar-nominated performance as a manic lunatic, but it is Bruce Willis who, in my opinion, truly carries the emotional weight.
 His portrayal of a man burdened by the impossible task of correcting the past is what sold me on the film’s tragic brilliance.

 A Separation (2011)

 I remember the first time I watched this film it felt like I was witnessing a documentary unfold.
 Nothing about it seems scripted, rehearsed, or even planned, and I mean that in the most positive way.
 It plays out as if a hidden camera were quietly capturing the steps, misfortunes, and emotional struggles of an ordinary family in Iran, desperately trying (or not?) to find balance within their household.
+The opening scene alone is enough to draw us in, highlighting the complexity and moral ambiguity behind the difficult choices people often face.
 Make no mistake: you won’t find happiness here.
-A Separation is an incredibly sad film, but one that absolutely deserves to be seen.
-I believe there is something deeply human to be learned from it…
+A Separation is an incredibly heartbreaking film, but one that absolutely deserves to be seen, rich in dialogue and emotional depth.
+I believe there is something profoundly human to be learned from it…

 The Secret in Their Eyes (2009)